 Relations are very useful if you want to connect your data.
-Imagine you have Customers and you want to connect Customers to Features, Purchase Orders, Invoices, Requests, Issues, etc. Some of these Types are in different Apps, so it is very handy to use Relations to reduce data duplication.
-You can have a single list of Customers, connect it to required Types via Relations and select required Customer for every Feature, Invoice or Request.
+Imagine you have Customers and you want to connect Customers to Features, Purchase Orders, Invoices, Requests, Issues, etc. Some of these Databases are in different Spaces, so it is very handy to use Relations to reduce data duplication.